Cisco Nexus Dashboard Insights Analysis Hub, Release 6.4.1 - For Cisco NDFC or Standalone NX-OS

 The delta analysis page displays the analysis in a tabular form.
 The analysis are sorted by status.
 The Create Delta Analysis button lets you create a new delta analysis.
 Click any delta analysis to view more details.

-The status of analysis can be either Aborted, Pending, Stopped, Stopping, Success, Failed, Partially Failed, Queued, Completed or In progress.
+The status of analysis can be either Aborted, Pending, Scheduled, Stopped, Stopping, Success, Failed, Partially Failed, Queued, Completed or In progress.

 The filter bar allows you to filters the analysis by the following factors: